act-rules/act-rules.github.io/_rules/css-restrict-orientation-b33eff.md

 #### Passed Example 1

-A page where CSS [transform](https://www.w3.org/TR/css-transforms/#propdef-transform) property is conditionally applied on the [orientation](https://www.w3.org/TR/css3-mediaqueries/#orientation) [media feature](https://www.w3.org/TR/css3-mediaqueries/#media1), but does not have any of the applicable [transformation functions](https://www.w3.org/TR/css-transforms/#transform-functions) which restricts the element to either `landspace` or `portrait` orientation.
+A page where CSS [transform](https://www.w3.org/TR/css-transforms/#propdef-transform) property is conditionally applied on the [orientation](https://www.w3.org/TR/css3-mediaqueries/#orientation) [media feature](https://www.w3.org/TR/css3-mediaqueries/#media1), but does not have any of the applicable [transformation functions](https://www.w3.org/TR/css-transforms/#transform-functions) which restricts the element to either `landscape` or `portrait` orientation.

 ```html
 <html lang="en">